eye-division/jennyblyth/_gallery/paul-amey.md

-  space. &nbsp;Light and colour ignite his paintings whether refracted highlights in the ***Swimming Pool Series*** or backlit bars on hot summer nights.&nbsp; His ***Table Top Series*** invite us to rediscover *still life* where everyday objects become fascinating to us and whether flowers or discarded shopping bags – he is equally playful with each subject.
+  space. &nbsp;Light and colour ignite his paintings whether refracted highlights in the ***Swimming Pool Series*** or backlit bars on hot summer nights.&nbsp; His ***Table Top Series*** invite us to rediscover *still life* where everyday objects become fascinating to us, whether glorious flowers or discarded shopping bags – he is equally playful with each.
+His painting of
+  ***Kentallen at Dusk ***scans across a working table to the beautiful sea loch on the West Coast of Scotland at dusk.

-  Paul Amey graduated in Fine Art from Hornsey College of Art in 1979.&nbsp; He has been painting and sculpting for thirty five years plus.&nbsp; He set up the Chiltern Sculpture Trail in 1990 and taught fine art for many years.&nbsp;
-  He has exhibited at Modern Art, Oxford and museums and galleries in London and Amsterdam, New York and Los Angeles with sculpture and paintings placed in public and private collections.
+  Paul Amey graduated in Fine Art from Hornsey College of Art in 1979.&nbsp; He has been painting and sculpting for forty years plus.&nbsp; He set up the Chiltern Sculpture Trail in 1990 and taught Fine Art for many years.&nbsp; He exhibited at The Museum of Modern Art, Oxford (now Modern Art Oxford) and museums and galleries in London and Amsterdam, New York and Los Angeles with sculpture and paintings placed in public and private collections.

+  &nbsp;

   &nbsp;